You can grow your whole soft fruit cage from the dozens of berry varieties we grow.

 All Soft Fruit Plants are VAT Free.

 All our soft fruit bushes are covered by our no-quibble 1 Year Guarantee, which means you can order with complete confidence.
 Free delivery on orders over £60, or £100 for pot grown plants.
 Best advice & friendly support throughout.

 Soft fruit are at their best fresh, so the cropping period of your collection is extra important.
 If you only have space for a few plants, then you may as well go for the heaviest croppers, but if you have room for a fair few then it makes sense to get a range of early, mid-season and late cropping varieties so that you can enjoy fresh off the bush berries over a couple of months, instead of getting a glut all in one go.

-The soft fruit category contains some of the best plants for getting a crop in poor light conditions: out of our range, only Strawberries really need their sun to thrive.
-As a general rule, the less sweet the fruit is (cooking varieties are typically less sweet than eating ones), the better it will do in the shade.
+The soft fruit category contains some of the best plants for getting a crop in poor light conditions: only Strawberries really need their sun to thrive.
+As a general rule, the smaller and the less sweet the fruit is (cooking varieties are typically less sweet than eating ones), the better it will do in the shade.
 If your site is terrible in every way, then Blackberries are your best option for shady, damp and poorly fertile places.

 All soft fruit bushes will perform at their best with close to a full day of sun, fertile soil with good drainage, and shelter from the wind.
 Apart from strawberries, which really need sun (alpine wild strawberries like Leo Alba are the exception), they mostly tolerate shade well.
 The more shade there is, the smaller the crop will be.
 You can improve the crop quality by thinning it, removing the weakest looking fruit.